TOSSHtoolbox/TOSSH/docs/p4_usage_notes.rst

 - Parameters included: ``min_termination``, ``min_duration``, ``min_intensity_day``, ``min_intensity_day_during``, ``max_recessiondays`` per CONUS region

-- In the table, ``ws_code`` column categorizes the CONUS regions using the first two digits of the USGS `gauge_id` from the CAMELS/HYSETS datasets.
+- In the table, the ``ws_code`` column categorizes the CONUS regions using the first two digits of the USGS `gauge_id` from the CAMELS/HYSETS datasets.
 This classification is based on the downstream order system (see https://help.waterdata.usgs.gov/faq/sites/do-station-numbers-have-any-particular-meaning)

 2. Recession-related signatures